akemin-dayo/GenshinControllerEnabler/redditpost.md

 2. **[[nControl](https://repo.packix.com/package/com.nito.ncontrol) on iOS 12 and below only]** PlayStation button prompts do not show on iOS 12 and below.
 MFi / Xbox button prompts are displayed instead.
 3. There is a **non-zero** (but extremely low) ban risk since we're injecting code into the Genshin process.
 Please make sure that you _fully_ understand that before using this tweak.
 That being said, the only thing this tweak does is [change the reported iOS version](https://github.com/akemin-dayo/GenshinControllerEnabler/blob/master/GenshinControllerEnabler.xm), with _no_ other modifications, so the ban risk _should_ be extremely low.
 (Not to mention that Genshin does not even perform jailbreak detection and all the important game logic is server-side anyway…)

-※ **Info regarding [nControl](https://repo.packix.com/package/com.nito.ncontrol) version 1.9.1-6:** There is a known bug in the current publicly-available build of nControl (1.9.1-6) that causes the OPTIONS (PlayStation) / MENU (MFi, Xbox) button to not work on iOS 12 and below.
-I have spoken to the developer of nControl regarding this issue and have confirmed that an update will be made available very soon that will fix this bug.

 ---

 # So… why did miHoYo make such a strange artificial limitation!?